7 E's of Approach

 • These surveys can be used to understand broad scale commuting patterns in schools.
 When repeated over time, Hands Up Surveys can be used as an indicator to identify general school transportation patterns.
 By a show of hands, teachers record student commute modes for one week to identify how students get to and from school.

-• Baseline School Commute Survey
+• School Commute Survey

 • Available for Ready Step Roll schools, the CRD hosts an online survey open to parents and guardians asking about their current commuting habits and concerns about participating in active and sustainable transportation.
 The data obtained from this survey guides action planning.